-What is Career in Law all About?
+- Career in Law PPT

-What is important to note is that a career in Law does not necessarily mean representing clients in courts or tribunals but it has a wider scope.
-Apart from tendering advice to government agencies, businesses & individuals on legal disputes and issues, Law graduates can work as Judges, Mitigators, Consultants, Analysts, etc. The work profile further gets enhanced when one specializes in a field of choice.
+What is important to note is that a career in Law in India, does not necessarily mean representing clients in courts or tribunals but it has a wider scope.
+Apart from tendering advice to government agencies, businesses & individuals on legal disputes and issues, Law graduates can work as Judges, Litigators, Consultants, Analysts, etc. The work profile further gets enhanced when one specializes in a field of choice.

-Fields of Law
+Types of Law Careers

 When it comes to the different paths that can be followed, it is important to note that a Law graduate can either work in the conventional profiles or can opt for administrative work.
 So, if you are wondering that what jobs are there in law then, go here is a list of some of the major profiles or sectors you can work in to build a successful career in Law: